 Does the Day Mean Something Special for You?

 Even though holidays seem like an obvious choice, a proposal is ultimately about the two of you.
 If your partner is obsessed with Christmas or New Year’s or is especially close to his or her family, then it might be the right choice for you.
 But proposing on a holiday just because it’s a holiday probably isn’t a good enough reason.
 For me and my partner, for example, who don’t put special weight on holidays and have families that live in two different countries, it would just seem a little...random.
 But for others, it’s a perfect fit.
 The significance should be about you and your partner rather than just a major day in everyone’s calendar.

 Ultimately, think about your partner.
 If you know that she’s a more private person or someone who prefers intimate moments, then a New Year’s Eve party just isn’t the right setting.
 But if you know your partner is the life of the party who will enjoy being the center of attention and surrounded by loved ones, then what a way to celebrate the clock striking midnight!

 Finding out the right day to propose is tricky.
 You want it to be absolutely perfect, and with such high expectations, it can become a very stressful experience.
 If you want your friends and family to be able to join in the celebration, then Christmas Eve and New Year’s Eve are popular options that have some built-in magic.
-But make sure it’s a fitting choice for you as a couple rather than just a popular day, because you want to get your engagement started off in way that’s right for you.
+But make sure it’s a fitting choice for you as a couple rather than just a popular day because you want to get your engagement started off in a way that’s right for you.